IsnTkinter/tkinter_doc/caw.rst

         :arg arrowshape:
                 A tuple (d1, d2, d3) that describes the shape of the arrowheads added by the arrow option.
 Default is (8,10,3).
         :arg capstyle:
-                You can specify the shape of the ends of the line with this option; see Section 5.12, “Cap and join styles”.
+                You can specify the shape of the ends of the line with this option; seeVoir :ref:`style-extr`.
                 The default option is tk.BUTT.
         :arg dash:
-                To produce a dashed line, specify this option; see Section 5.13, “Dash patterns”.
+                To produce a dashed line, specify this option; Voir :ref:`Motifs-brise`.
                 The default appearance is a solid line.
         :arg dashoffset:
                  If you specify a dash pattern, the default is to start the specified pattern at the beginning of the line.
 The dashoffset option allows you to specify that the start of the dash pattern occurs at a given distance after the start of the line.
 See Section 5.13, “Dash patterns”.
         :arg disableddash: